rticommunity/dds-rtps/README.md

 #     a succeed test execution.
 #   * expected_return_code_list: list with expected ReturnCodes
 #         for a succeed test execution.
-#   * function [OPTIONAL]: function to check how the Subscribers receive
+#   * checking_function [OPTIONAL]: function to check how the Subscribers receive
 #         the samples from the Publishers.
 By default, it just checks that
 #         the data is received.
 In case that it has a different behavior, that
 #         function must be implemented in the test_suite file and the test case
 #         should reference it in this parameter.
 #
-#     The function must have the following parameters:
+#     The checking_function must have the following parameters:
 #     child_sub: child program generated with pexpect
 #     samples_sent: list of multiprocessing Queues with the samples
 #                the Publishers send.
 Element 1 of the list is for